sweta20/ATS-EVAL/README.md

 # ATS-EVAL

-This repository contains the code for our upcoming TACL paper: [Do Text Simplification Systems Preserve Meaning?
+This repository contains the code for our TACL paper: [Do Text Simplification Systems Preserve Meaning?
 A Human Evaluation via Reading Comprehension](https://arxiv.org/abs/2312.10126).

 ## Abstract